trebisky/stm32f103/README.md

 ***

 Some of these projects target a Maple board (or Olimexduino).

-These projects are linked to and loaded at a different address (0x08005000 rather than 0x08000000).
-This is because these boards have a USB laoder in the start of flash and I don't want to overwrite it.
-In fact I just go ahead and use it instead of using SWD as I do for the blue pill.
+I used to link these projects and loaded them to a different address.
+(0x08005000 rather than 0x08000000).
+I don't do this any more.
+I build them at 0x80000000 just like all the other projects.

+I now use the STLINK for the Maple, as well as the pill.

+I used to use the USB loader along with dfu-util for these.
+The USB loader resided at 0x80000000, so my code had to go up higher (0x80005000 worked).
+I burned my bridges and just overwrote the USB loader (but I did save a copy of that loader, just in case).

 ***